ymcui/cmrc2019/README.md

 ## Updates

+May 24, 2019  **Baseline system** have been released, check *baseline* directory.</br>
-May 23th, 2019  **Train/Trial data** have been released, check *data* directory.</br>
+May 23, 2019  **Train/Trial data** have been released, check *data* directory.</br>
-May 17th, 2019	We are expected to release task introduction and call for participation on late May or early June.
+May 17, 2019	We are expected to release task introduction and call for participation on late May or early June.
 Stay tuned!

 ## Directory Guide

-- baseline: a Chinese BERT based simple baseline system
+- baseline: a Chinese BERT-based simple baseline system

 - eval: contains official evaluation script